JohnZabriskie/IT635-ClassFiles/Projects/Final/README.md

 # Overview

-* To download the JS app, use `wget https://raw.githubusercontent.com/JohnZabriskie/IT635-ClassFiles/main/Projects/Final/init.js`
+* To download the JS app, use `wget https://raw.githubusercontent.com/JohnZabriskie/IT635-ClassFiles/main/Projects/Final/init.js -OutFile JohnZabriskie_init.js`
+* (changed this to JohnZabriskie_init.js so there are not duplicates while testing)